maelvls/maelvls.github.io/content/home/about.md

 [<img src="img/irit2018.svg" style="max-width:30%;min-width:2cm;float:right;margin:1em;margin-top:1cm">][IRIT]
 # Biography

-I am currently a PhD student at [IRIT] \(Institut de Recherche en Informatique de Toulouse, France – [location]) in the [LILaC] and [ADRIA] team.
+I am currently employed as a contractor at Orange, Toulouse (France).
+I work on developer tooling, examples and documentation in order to improve the developer experience when it comes to using the Orange IT's private cloud.
+I also try to promote and find new ways to guide people into sharing their own code as well getting the most out of Orange's internal GitLab.

-I am under the supervision of Olivier Gasquet (IRIT), Dominique Longin (CNRS), Frédéric Maris (IRIT) and Andreas Herzig (CNRS).
+In Oct.
+2018, I chose to stop my PhD and move on towards engineering stuff.

-Some extra information on me is available on the lab's [profile].
+The main reason is that I was bored as hell doing theoretic stuff all day.
+What I loved most during the two years of my unfinished PhD was the development part.
+So I gathered everything I loved about programming and found a job that matched.

-My PhD thesis consists in developing a tool and a language, [TouIST]
+I was a PhD student at [IRIT] \(Institut de Recherche en Informatique de Toulouse, France – [location]) in the [LILaC] and [ADRIA] team.
+I was under the supervision of Olivier Gasquet (IRIT), Dominique Longin (CNRS), Frédéric Maris (IRIT) and Andreas Herzig (CNRS).
+My PhD thesis consisted in developing a tool and a language, [TouIST] \(pronounced _twist_, standing for _Toulouse Integrated Satisfiability Tool_\), that will allow us to express and solve real-world problems through the use of multiple logic
-\(pronounced _twist_, standing for _Toulouse Integrated Satisfiability Tool_\), that will allow us to express and solve real-world problems through the use of multiple logic theories: SAT, SMT and QBF for now.
+theories: SAT, SMT and QBF for now.

 [TouIST]: https://www.irit.fr/touist
 [Github]: https://github.com/touist/touist